-The table below shows the maximum aggregate amount of compensation that could have been paid or granted in the last fully completed fiscal year (fiscal year 2014) under our compensation principles and plans, the maximum aggregate amount of compensation available to be paid or granted for the 2015 fiscal year under our compensation principles and plans currently in effect, and our proposed maximum aggregate amount of compensation for fiscal year 2016.
-The proposed maximum aggregate amount of compensation for fiscal year 2016 represent a 4.4% increase over the 2015 fiscal year maximum aggregate amount of compensation noted below.
-This proposed 2016 maximum amount of compensation is based on our estimated compensation levels and provides for a possible increase in base salary (with corresponding increases in long-term incentives, annual performance bonus and other compensation due to the link between the base salary and target levels for all other compensation elements).
-Whether the Board of Directors will actually adopt such increases in fiscal year 2016 will be determined by the Board at the beginning of fiscal year 2016 and depend, among other things, on competitive market data, job responsibilities and expected future contributions.
+The table below shows the maximum aggregate amount of compensation that could have been paid or granted in the last fully completed fiscal year (fiscal year 2015) under our compensation principles and plans, the maximum aggregate amount of compensation available to be paid or granted for the 2016 fiscal year under our compensation principles and plans currently in effect, and our proposed maximum aggregate amount of compensation for fiscal year 2017.

+The proposed maximum aggregate amount of compensation for fiscal year 2017 is based on our estimated compensation levels and is unchanged from the maximum aggregate amount of compensation for 2016 fiscal year which was approved by shareholders at last year's Annual General Meeting.

-Fiscal Year 2014 Maximum Payable(1) US\$ Fiscal Year 2015 Maximum Payable(1) US\$ Fiscal Year 2016 Proposed Maximum Amount(2) US\$ Base Salary 2,680,000(3) 2,880,000(4) 3,024,000 Annual Performance Bonus(5) 5,757,000 6,257,000 6,570,000 Long-Term Incentives(6) 14,055,000 15,762,500 16,483,000 All Other Compensation(7) 2,614,000 3,467,500 3,540,000 Total 25,106,000 28,367,000 29,617,000
+Fiscal Year 2015 Maximum Payable (1) Fiscal Year 2016 Maximum Payable (1) Fiscal Year 2017 Proposed Maximum Amount US\$ US\$ US\$ Base Salary 2,880,000(2) 3,024,000(3) 3,024,000 Annual Performance Bonus (4) 6,257,000 6,570,000 6,570,000 Long-Term Incentives (5) 15,762,500 16,483,000 16,483,000 All Other Compensation (6) 3,467,500 3,540,000 3,540,000 Total (7) 28,367,000 29,617,000 29,617,000

-- (1) Assuming that the base salary, the annual performance bonus and all other compensation have been, or will be, paid or granted at the maximum level as provided under our compensation principles and plans (e.g., in relation to the annual performance bonus, assuming a payout of annual incentive bonuses at the maximum payout level of 200%).
-In relation to the long-term incentive compensation, the fair value calculations are based on an assumed achievement of performance targets at 100%; see note 6 below for further information. - (2) The proposal of the Board of Directors for ratification by our shareholders only relates to the maximum aggregate amount of total compensation as shown in the "Total" row.
-The subtotals shown for each compensation category are included for illustration purposes only. - (3) Reflects actual base salaries paid to our Executive Management Team members. - (4) Reflects actual base salaries paid to, and base salaries for the remaining fiscal year to be paid to, our Executive Management Team members, based on base salary levels effective for fiscal year 2015, and consideration of potential compensation necessary to replace the former President and CEO, Steven Newman. - (5) Based on individual target award opportunities and maximum payout at 200%.
-As further described under "Compensation Discussion and Analysis-Annual Performance Bonus, the potential payout ranges from 0% to 200% of the individual target award opportunity.
+- (1)Assuming that the base salary, the annual performance bonus and the all other compensation have been, or will be, paid or granted at the maximum level as provided under our compensation principles and plans (e.g., in relation to the annual performance bonus, assuming a payout of annual incentive bonuses at the maximum payout level of 200%).
+In relation to the long-term incentive compensation, the fair value calculations are based on an assumed achievement of performance targets at 100%; see note 5 below for further information. - (2) Reflects actual base salaries paid to our Executive Management Team. - (3)Reflects actual base salaries paid to, and base salaries for the remaining fiscal year to be paid to, our Executive Management Team, based on base salary levels effective for fiscal year 2016. - (4)Based on individual target award opportunities and maximum payout at 200%.
+As further described under "Compensation Discussion and Analysis-Annual Performance Bonus," the potential payout ranges from 0% to 200% of the individual target award opportunity.
 Maximum payout is only available upon achievement of superior performance.
-Individual target award opportunities ranged, and will range, between 85% and 125% of the base salary, depending on the level of responsibility. - (6) Based on target amounts and fair value calculations.
-With regard to performance-based long-term incentives such as contingent deferred units, the fair value calculations are based on an assumed achievement of performance targets at 100%.
-The actual number of shares to be allocated under such long-term incentive units will be determined in 2019 depending on performance achievement over a three-year performance cycle and may range between 0-200%. - (7) Assumes that all compensation has been paid or granted at the maximum level as provided under our compensation principles and plans.
-Social security payments to be paid by the Company pursuant to applicable law are not included in the total amount.
+Individual target award opportunities ranged, and will range, between 85% and 120% of the base salary, depending on the level of responsibility. - (5)Based on target amounts and fair value calculations.
+With regard to performance-based long-term incentives such as performance share units, the fair value calculations are based on an assumed achievement of performance targets at 100%.
+The actual number of shares to be allocated under such long-term incentive units will be determined in 2020 depending on performance achievement over a three-year performance cycle and may range between 0-200%.

+- (6)Assumes that all compensation has been paid or granted at the maximum level as provided under our compensation principles and plans.
+Social security payments to be paid by the Company pursuant to applicable law are not included in the total amount. - (7)The proposal of the Board of Directors for ratification by our shareholders only relates to the maximum aggregate amount of total compensation as shown in the "Total" row.
+The subtotals shown for each compensation category for each fiscal year are included for illustration purposes only.